ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kostal-piko-ba/README.md

 ## Adapter for reading Kostal Piko & Piko BA data for iOBroker
 Adapter for reading Kostal Piko & Piko BA data.
 Adapter creates some states and updates them sequentially.
-Adapter working with Kostal Piko 6.0BA, 8.0BA, 10.0BA, 10, 12, 15, 17 & 20 inverters.
+Adapter working with Kostal Piko 6.0BA, 8.0BA, 10.0BA, 5.5, 7.0, 10, 12, 15, 17 & 20 inverters.
 It's greatly appreciated if you verify functionality with other inverters and please send me a note.

 ## Settings
+Be aware that your inverter has to be updated to Kostal UI >= 6.11!
-To connect to the Kostal Pico (BA) inverter setting its IP-address into the config is mandatory.
+To connect to the Kostal Pico (BA) inverter, setting its IP-address into the config is mandatory.
 You could also edit the update frequencies of live data, daily and livetime statistics.
-If needed, set mark for read-out the 4 analog values, too.
+If needed, set the mark for read-out the 4 analog values, too.

 ## Notes
 This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.
 For more details and for informations on how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.